workerholic/workerholic.github.io/_includes/story.md

 end
 ```

-By doing the above we avoid concurrency issues by relying on Redis, which uses a write lock when executing the `HINCRBY` command.
+By doing the above we avoid concurrency issues by relying on Redis executing the `HINCRBY` command in an atomic fashion.
 Once we figured out how we wanted to store the data, we needed to think about how many data points to store.

 #### How much data?

 We decided to store data for up to 365 days.

-As a starting point we decided to look at how much space would a hash field, with a timestamp as a field key and a count of jobs as a value field.
+As a starting point we decided to look at how much space would a hash field take, with a timestamp as a field key and the number of jobs as a value field.
 To this effect we wrote a short Ruby script that would set 10,000 hash fields in Redis.
-Then we use `redis-cli` and the `debug object` command in order to get the size of the whole hash.
+Then we used `redis-cli` and the `debug object` command to get the size of the whole hash.

 ```ruby
 require 'redis'